MisterSheeple/BOSSDumperGM9/README.md

 * A ***blank*** SD card formatted to FAT32
     * **You *will* run into issues if your SD card is not blank before you begin this.**
 * A way to read SD cards on your PC
+* Python 3 must be installed on your PC.

 #### Instructions